Major therianthrope types

 - Relative difficulty of first shift: Difficult to extreme.
 Since theris-to-be must attune with a genuinely foreign body, with very little reliable reference material to aid the mental alignment, mythics must be even more firmly committed to their new lifestyle than usual, and have given the details of their identity some serious introspection.
 In the later eras of TTU this does get easier, as new mythics can follow in the footsteps of the existing ones.

 - Shift back and forth at will?: Yes, sort of.
 The extra difficulty inherent in an odd-shaped (and often large) form means that mythics have a really compelling reason to spend time in human bodies.
-However, they don't get weres' benefit of having shapeshifting-at-will be an innate part of their mythology.
+However, they don't generally get weres' benefit of having shapeshifting-at-will be an innate part of their mythology.
 Perhaps 75% consider themselves to have only one "natural" form (their mythic one), but use memory resonance or shapeshifting magic to return to their old human shape as needed.
 (For some, this is the only actual magic that they know.
 Also n.b. the preponderance of magical shifts is one of the factors feeding the notion that all mythics are mages.)
 Another 15% can apparently shift as an innate effect, whether the mythology for their creature type historically mentions shapeshifting or not.
 An unfortunate 10% are stuck in their new form and get to deal with living in a world not designed for their bodies.

 - Predisposition to use magic: Extreme.
-It's popularly assumed that all mythics are mages; this isn't true, but easily half of mythics can cast spells of some sort (many estimates are upwards of 75%; some that count theris with inherently-magical forms as mages go even higher).
+It's popularly assumed that all mythics are mages; this isn't true, but easily half of mythics actively cast spells of some sort (many estimates are upwards of 75%; some that count theris with inherently-magical forms as mages go even higher).
 Some therianthropy scholars suggest that the personality and interests necessary to change into a mythic in the first place have a strong overlap with magical aptitude.

 - Socialization pre-Changes: Online on alt.fan.dragons ("AFD"), alt.mythology.mythic-animals ("AMMA"), the Gryphon's Guild (Web-based), or one of several mailing lists (largely under elven supervision).
 Often self-described as "Otherkin" (a term first popularized in elven circles), though "theri" is not unknown (and others simply label themselves by their creature type).
 A miniscule but close-knit subgroup at furry conventions.